Politics of Pakistan: Involvement of foreigners with Pakistani politics and politicians

 At times there have been claims of foreigners getting very close to Pakistani political leaderships and deep state dispensations and have had possible indirect influential roles.
 Nahid Iskander Mirza (1919-2019), also cousin to Nusarat Bhutto, who was allegedly the wife of a military attaché at the Iranian embassy in Pakistan, married Iskander Mirza, erstwhile president of Pakistan and claimed to have been instrumental in meeting out boundary concessions to Iran.
 Joanne Herring, an American socialite, is widely believed to have influenced General Zia Ul Haq's foreign policies.
 Since the 2010s another American socialite Cynthia D. Ritchie claims her close association with Pakistani establishment.

 In January 2025, a committee of Pakistan's National Assembly was informed that over 22,000 bureaucrats held dual nationality, prompting concerns regarding potential implications for public service integrity.
 The revelation emerged during a meeting of the NA Standing Committee on Interior.
 Committee members questioned why dual citizenship was prohibited for judges and parliamentarians but permitted for bureaucrats and called for legislative measures to restrict such practices.
 Concerns were also raised about the relaxation of dual nationality rules, citing the example of the chairman of the National Accountability Bureau (NAB).
 The committee further discussed whether the National Database and Registration Authority (NADRA) maintained comprehensive records of dual nationals and their associated countries.
 Critics argued that this discrepancy allowed influential individuals to retain foreign affiliations without accountability.

 Allegations against bureaucrats

 In August 2025, Defence Minister Khawaja Asif alleged that a significant portion of Pakistan's civil bureaucracy, reportedly more than half, had acquired property in Portugal and was seeking its citizenship, linking the trend to widespread corruption within bureaucratic ranks.
 Asif's statement, made via his official social media account, drew strong reactions from relevant institutions.
 Both the Establishment Division and the National Accountability Bureau (NAB) stated that they had no evidence or intelligence supporting the minister’s claims and confirmed that no such investigations were underway.
-Officials emphasized that while corruption had existed in some segments of the bureaucracy, sweeping generalizations were not supported by available records and had negatively impacted institutional morale.
+Officials emphasised that while corruption had existed in some segments of the bureaucracy, sweeping generalisations were not supported by available records and had negatively impacted institutional morale.